Nitrite can cause significant damage to aquatic inhabitants or even kill them.

 How to reduce said levels on time, without suffering fish losses?

-Is there a silver bullet nitrite remover that can take care of the mess?
+But is there also a silver bullet nitrite remover that can take care of the mess?

 Let’s dive right in.

 How to promptly lower the nitrite levels in your freshwater aquarium?

 Nitrites are the second most toxic byproduct in the nitrogen cycle of an aquarium.